 Two concentrations are offered in this program.
-Students admitted as performance majors in keyboard, guitar, or voice ordinarily choose the concentration in preparation for teaching vocal/general music in grades K-12.
-Students whose performance is on a standard band or orchestral instrument take the instrumental concentration.
+Students admitted as performance majors in keyboard, guitar, or voice ordinarily are placed in the concentration in preparation for teaching vocal/general music in grades K-12.
+Students whose performance is on a standard band or orchestral instrument are placed in the instrumental concentration.
 Students are admitted to this program on a probationary status for the freshman and sophomore years.
 Full status in the program is determined prior to the beginning of the junior year.